-Bloating is the condition of your belly feeling swollen after eating (1).
+Bloating is when your belly feels swollen after eating (1).

-It is usually caused by excess gas production, and/or disturbances in the movement of the muscles of the digestive system (2).
+It is usually caused by excess gas production or disturbances in the movement of the muscles of the digestive system (2).

-This can cause increased pressure and discomfort, and can sometimes make the stomach look bigger (3).
+Bloating can often cause pain, discomfort and a "stuffed" feeling.
+It can also make your stomach look bigger (3).

 Although bloating is sometimes caused by serious medical conditions, it is most often caused by the diet and some foods or ingredients you are intolerant to.